Barron Trump Is Very Tall. But, How Tall Is He?

 Advertisement

-At 14 years old, Barron is the president's youngest child, but he's also, possibly, his tallest.
+At 14 years old, Barron is Trump's youngest child, but he's also, possibly, his tallest.
 As a recent photo of Barron revealed, the teenager is now towering over his parents, with whom he is currently sheltering in place, despite being not "as happy as he could be."

 We can only hope that Barron’s Oedipus complex one day brings this national nightmare to an end. pic.twitter.com/jbO6BcULuF— Daniel Denvir (@DanielDenvir) April 6, 2020